 Bots & manipulation

 Humans are outnumbered!
 In many circumstances there is little reason to believe that the person you are talking to online is even human.
 This is an incredible problem when empathy is already severely lacking in online discourse.
-As bots get better and better at convincingly imitating people people will feel more and more overwhelmed which will contribute to more people simply choosing not to bother speaking at all.
+As bots get better and better at convincingly imitating people, people will feel more and more overwhelmed which will contribute to some simply choosing not to bother speaking at all.

 Botting social networks isn’t necessarily a zero-sum game.
 Some platforms are easier for smaller actors to influence, it is a critical mistake to assume all bots are from a single interested party rather than a group of varying (sometimes overlapping or conflicting) agendas.